jimschubert/NewTab-Redirect/README.md

 **Important:**
 This is not meant to replace your homepage, only new tabs.
 If your browser is set to load the New Tab page as your homepage, there may be odd consequences.

+## Missing Local Files?

+This is due to a change in Google Chrome, not a change to the extension.

+You'll now need to navigate to `chrome://extensions` and find the New Tab Redirect options.
+Click Details here, then scroll down and toggle on `Allow access to file URLs`.

+Chrome doesn't allow for an extension developer to warn/notify on changed behavior, and there's no logical place for me to embed browser tutorials into the extension.
+Whenever you see an extension update with changed permissions, you should always be reviewing the extension's settings and detais.

 ## Omnibar support